jamesjmtaylor/blog/site/content/privacy.md

 title = "Privacy Policy"
 +++

-<p>I (James Taylor) develop and host the http://jjmtaylor.netlify.com website and as well as my native mobile applications.
-This page informs you of my policies regarding the collection, use, and disclosure of personal data when you use my Service and the choices you have associated with that data.
-I use your data to provide and improve the website and mobile applications.
-By using the Service, you agree to the collection and use of information in accordance with this policy.</p>
+<p>I (James Taylor) develop and host http://jjmtaylor.netlify.com and my native mobile applications.
+This page informs you of my policies regarding the collection, use, and disclosure of personal data when you use my Services and the choices you have associated with that data.
+I use your data to provide and improve my website and mobile applications.
+By using the Services, you agree to the collection and use of information in accordance with this policy.</p>

 <h2>Information Collection And Use</h2>